SamuXarick/LuDiAI-AfterFix/readme.txt

     Enables or disables the usage of air routes.

+Approximate number of days in transit for rail routes: (experimental)
+    Lower values may help pathfinding faster, but at the cost of lesser profits.
+Higher values may slow pathfinding and may not necessarily yield the best profits, assuming the default engines are being used.
+A random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.

+Rail pathfinder profile: (experimental)
+    Select the behaviour of the pathfinder when connecting two towns by rails.

+    - Custom:
+    Tweaked for

 Approximate number of days in transit for road routes:
     Lower values may help pathfinding faster, but at the cost of lesser profits.
 Higher values may slow pathfinding and may not necessarily